hami9x/options/README.md

 This package provides a simple, flexible and convenient way of defining config options in Go.

-Without the need for explanation, when we want to specify config options for something, especially when there are a lot of optional options, the naive way of using struct or function with a long list of arguments doesn't work.
-Go doesn't provide a way to specify default arguments, or default value for struct fields.
+When we want to specify config options for something, especially when there are a lot of optional options, the naive way of using struct or function with a long list of arguments doesn't work well in a lot of cases.
+Also, Go is a statically typed language, and doesn't provide a way to specify default arguments in function.

 This package uses the power of Go reflections to make that task very simple.
 This is how you define and use a set of options with the help of this package: